The CDC has developed a COVID-19 symptom checker. The tool can help you make decisions about seeking appropriate medical care.

 - All persons entering any Hunt Regional Healthcare facility are required to wear a mask at all times.
 To preserve our supply of PPE, we are asking everyone to wear their own mask if possible.

 - Social distancing will be observed in all waiting areas.
 If waiting areas become overcrowded, visitors may be asked to wait in their vehicles.

 - All visitors must be over the age of 18 and are subject to COVID-19 screening questions and temperature checks.

-The main surgery center entrance will open exclusively for surgery patients beginning Monday, May 18.
+The main surgery center entrance is now open exclusively for surgery patients.
 Each surgery patient may have one accompanying visitor who must be over the age of 18.
 All surgery center patients and accompanying visitors will be screened for fever, cough and travel and will be required to wear a mask.

 To learn more about Hunt Regional's Health Forward

 Notice to Out-of-Network Insurance Companies and Health Plans

 Effective March 18, 2020 in accordance with the Coronavirus Aid, Relief, and Economic Security (CARES) Act, and Families First Coronavirus Response Act (FFCRA), Senate Bill 3548, SEC.
 4202.
 PRICING OF DIAGNOSTIC TESTING, Hunt Regional’s expected payment for a COVID-19 diagnostic laboratory test (HCPCS U0002, U0003, U0004 and CPT 87635) is $100.

 Additional services provided during the same visit may result in additional expected payments.